-Ending an agreement (staff must complete data entry in the provider TWIST record and enter a note in the Provider Comments section)
+Ending an agreement (staff must complete data entry in the child care case management system record and enter a note in the Provider Comments section)

+Per FDCM Letter 01-24, issued April 26, 2024, and titled “Board Instructions: Reporting Requirements for Suspected Fraud, Waste, Theft, Program Abuse Cases, and Recovery of Improper Payments for the Child Care Program,” and subsequent issuances, prior to ending an agreement with a provider, Boards must notify TWC of their intent to end the agreement as a corrective action.

 Rule Reference: §809.115(b)

-Boards must be aware that if a provider agreement is terminated for any reason, this information must be entered into TWIST comments and any other Board with a current provider agreement must be notified of this action.
+Boards must be aware that if a provider agreement is terminated for any reason, this information must be entered into the child care case management system comments, and any other Board with a current provider agreement must be notified of this action.

 G-503: Service Improvement Agreements

 When a provider violates a provision of Part F, a written Service Improvement Agreement (SIA) may be negotiated between the provider and the Board or the Board’s child care contractor.
-At , the SIA must include the following:
+At minimum, the SIA must include the following:

 Basis for the SIA